andre-the-giant/astroblog/src/pages/posts/my-zero-burnout-goal-how-i-built-a-burnout-prevention-systen-for-my-team.md

 image:
     url: 'blogimage13.jpg'
     alt: ''
-tags: ["burnout", "work-life-balance", "psychological-safety", "team-culture", "stress", "health", "productivity", "process", "workload", "leadership", "support", "mental-health", "sustainability", "accountability", "wellbeing"]
+tags: ["burnout", "wellbeing", "psychological-safety", "mental-health", "stress", "workload", "support", "team-health", "culture", "leadership", "feedback", "preventative-practice"]

 ---

 Burnout is one of the biggest risks in the tech industry.
 For instance, a 2023 survey by JetBrains found that 73% of developers have experienced burnout at some point in their careers.
 Additionally, a 2021 study by Haystack Analytics reported that 83% of software developers felt burnout from work.